wasserstadtspindlersfeld/home/faq/faq.md

 ## My question is not answered here, what should I do?

 Ask your question in the WhatsApp group, get a coffee and wait for the answer.

+## Telekom sales people are bothering me, what can I do?

+As a first attempt, you can print the [Telekom notice.pdf](./resources/telekom_notice.pdf) document and stick it on your door.
+There is also a blacklist you can apply to, but the method is not 100% clear yet.